-*Make sure that snack foods are as healthy as possible without relying on shop bought sugary treats.
-Better choices include hard boiled eggs, unsalted popcorn, a savoury scone, a granola bar, some yogurt, fruity jelly and some nuts and seeds.
+*Make sure that snack foods are as healthy as possible without relying on shop-bought sugary treats.
+Better choices include hard-boiled eggs, unsalted popcorn, a savoury scone, a granola bar, some yoghurt, fruity jelly and some nuts and seeds.

 Be careful with granola bars as some of these contain more sugar than a chocolate bar.